wessmaker/better-bhop-strafe-trainer/README.md

 > It's recommended to use mode 1 (CLASSIC) or 5 (TARGET_LOWER)

-> Feel free to create github issue to give suggestions for new features or styles because I will most likely add them
+> Feel free to create github issue to give suggestions for new features or styles because I will most likely add them if I have time

 > And also special thanks to **YvngxChrig** for supplying the perfect prespeed angle value on sourcejump discord server